Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 5 - bonus week.md

 perhaps tie it in with negative responsibility?
 Therefore, the distinction between perfect and imperfect obligations is useless???

 EVEN BETTER:
 my previous essay (tutorial 4) requires that time is infinite (there will always be people who will be capable of experiencing pleasure).
-However, when time is not infinite then there is an actual solution to this problem
+However, when time is not infinite then there is an actual solution to this problem: Snell's law.
+However, then there is still a problem with this.
+Talk about how terrorists could still be able to force us to do anything they wanted.